Djokovic–Murray rivalry: 2006 Madrid Masters round of 16

 This was the first professional match between Djokovic and Murray, in the round of 16 at the 2006 Madrid Masters.
 This was the first of 20 matches at ATP Tour Masters 1000 tournaments the two would play, with Djokovic being the winner here in three sets.

 2008 Cincinnati Masters final

 The first tour-level final the two played came at the 2008 Western & Southern Open.
 This was Murray's first ATP 1000 final, and Djokovic's 6th.
 Murray beat Djokovic in straight sets, both in tiebreaks, to claim his first ATP World Tour Masters 1000 title.

 2011 Australian Open final

 Djokovic and Murray first met in a Grand Slam tournament at the final of the 2011 Australian Open.
-Djokovic beat Murray in straight sets to win his second Australian Open title in just over 2 and a half hours.
+Djokovic beat Murray in straight sets to win his second Australian Open title in just over 2 1/2 hours.

 2011 Italian Open semi-final

 Their second professional meeting on clay came at the 2011 Italian Open.
 Djokovic was dominant in the first set, breaking Murray three times and winning 6–1.
 Murray then held his serve and broke Djokovic to win the second set 6 games to 3.
 Djokovic then rallied to a 3 to 1 lead in the deciding set but Murray rallied back to serve for the match at 5 games to 4, giving him the chance to inflict Djokovic's first defeat of the year and to snap Djokovic's 38 match winning streak.
 However, two double faults from Murray allowed Djokovic to break back and win the match in a deciding tiebreak.
 It was praised as an epic.